-For purposes of the Performance Units to be granted for each fiscal year, the Compensation Committee, subject to review and ratification by your Board, will set and establish the target and goal (the "PSU Annual Target") for Adjusted Operating Income Per Share for such fiscal year and for each of the two immediately following fiscal years (for a total of three fiscal years) within 90 days following the commencement of that initial fiscal year, provided, that if the Compensation Committee, subject to review and ratification of your Board, does not set and establish the PSU Annual Target for any of such fiscal years for any reason or no reason, then the PSU Annual Target will automatically be set and established for each such fiscal year as a five percent (5%) increase and improvement in actual Adjusted Operating Income Per Share as compared to the Adjusted Operating Income Per Share for the immediately preceding year, assuming no change in the number of outstanding shares of Common Stock on a diluted weighted average common share basis as set forth in the Company's audited consolidated financial statements.
-If there shall have been a change in such number, the PSU Annual Target and such Actual Adjusted Operating Income Per Share shall be correspondingly adjusted by the Compensation Committee.
-Pursuant to the 2015 Employment Agreement, "Adjusted Operating Income Per Share" means the Adjusted Operating Income divided by the number of outstanding shares of Common Stock on a diluted weighted average common share basis as reflected in the Company's audited consolidated financial statement.
+For purposes of the Performance Units to be granted for each fiscal year, the Compensation Committee, subject to review and ratification by your Board, will set and establish the target and goal (the "PSU Annual Target") for Adjusted Operating Income Per Share for such fiscal year and for each of the two immediately following fiscal years (for a total of three fiscal years) within 90 days following the commencement of that initial fiscal year, provided, that if the Compensation Committee, subject to review and ratification of your Board, does not set and establish the PSU Annual Target for any of such fiscal years for any reason or no reason, then the PSU Annual Target will automatically be set and established for each such fiscal year as a five percent (5%) increase and improvement in actual Adjusted Operating Income Per Share as compared to the Adjusted Operating Income Per Share for the immediately preceding year, assuming no change in the number of outstanding shares of Common Stock on a diluted weighted average common share basis as set forth in the Company's audited Operating Income Per Share" means the Adjusted Operating Income Per Share is the Adjusted Operating Income Per Share shall be correspondingly adjusted by the Compensation Committee.
+Pursuant to the 2015 Employment Agreement, "Adjusted Operating Income Per Share" means the Adjusted Operating Income Per Share is as reflected in the Company's audited consolidated financial statement.